Houston toad: Reproduction

 These toads are active during the daytime throughout the majority of the year.
 During breeding season Houston toads are active throughout the day and the night, but primarily at night.
 Reproduction most commonly occurs during late February but can begin as early as the end of January up until the end of June.
 Small isolated pools and ponds are the toad's main breeding ground.
 Depending on rain, breeding may occur twice in one year - in early spring and again in early summer.
-The early breeding period starts when the 24 hour period the day before has not gotten below 14 degrees Celsius.
+The early breeding period starts when the 24 hour period the day before has not gotten below 14° Celsius (57.2° Fahrenheit).
 During these months, the male emits a high clear trill by distending a vocal sac on its throat, in hopes of attracting a mate ten minutes before sunset while in their burrows.
 After this ten minute period a male will move into a breeding area during the times of sunset to midnight where there he will then call out another high pitched call.
 This call is similar to a sound of a small bell.
 A female will choose a male based on certain characteristics of his call.
-After the female toads arrive, hours after sunset, they will select their mate and will remain claps to their partner for the next 6 hours.
+After the female toads arrive, hours after sunset, they will select their mate and the male will remain attached to the female for the next 6 hours.
 The female will proceed to lay several thousand eggs in long single-egg strands that are fertilized externally by the male as they are laid.
 Each individual egg has less than one percent chance of survival.
 The eggs hatch within seven days and tadpoles take between 15 and 100 days to turn into little toads.
 The toadlets then leave the breeding pond and begin to forage for prey such as ants, beetles and moths.
 After 1 year, males reach sexual maturity, however it can take 1–2 years for females.
 Males generally breed for two seasons.